Azure/azure-powershell/src/RecoveryServices/RecoveryServices.Backup.Autorest/examples/Edit-AzRecoveryServicesBackupRetentionPolicyClientObject.md

 The first command sets the schedule run frequency to daily.
 The second command disables the weekly retention.
 The 3-4 command is to display the modified policy.

-### Example 5: Edit the week based monthly retention when schedule run frequency is weekly
+### Example 5: Edit the week based monthly retention when schedule run frequency is weekly for AzureVM
 ```powershell
 $pol1.SchedulePolicy.ScheduleRunDay
 Edit-AzRecoveryServicesBackupRetentionPolicyClientObject -Policy $pol1 -DatasourceType AzureVM -EnableMonthlyRetention $true -MonthlyRetentionScheduleType Weekly -MonthlyRetentionDurationInMonths 34 -MonthlyRetentionDaysOfTheWeek "Monday","Tuesday" -MonthlyRetentionWeeksOfTheMonth Second, Fourth